Skip navigation

 Department: Humanities

-Linsey Robb is a social and cultural historian of warfare.
-She completed her undergraduate degree and PhD at the University of Strathclyde (with an MSc in Social History from the University of Glasgow), graduating for the final time in July 2013.
-After graduation Linsey worked on the AHRC-funded oral history project ‘Masculinities Challenged?’, a large-scale oral history project examining the lives of men in reserved occupations during the Second World War.
-She then taught at Teesside University (2015-2017) before joining Northumbria University in September 2017.
+I am a social and cultural historian of warfare.
+I completed my undergraduate degree and PhD at the University of Strathclyde (with an MSc in Social History from the University of Glasgow), graduating for the final time in July 2013.
+After graduation I worked on the AHRC-funded oral history project ‘Masculinities Challenged?’, a large-scale oral history project examining the lives of men in reserved occupations during the Second World War.
+I then taught at Teesside University (2015-2017) before joining Northumbria University in September 2017.
+I am currently completing a project, previously funded by the AHRC, on the lived experiences of Britain's Second World War conscientious objectors.

 Linsey Robb